sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Kevin suggests you use TD Bank, especially if ATMs are convenient for where you live / work.
 TD Bank hours are generally better than any other American banks (they are open late on weekdays and for several hours on weekends).

 If you are in NY, Chase is the one to open.
+TD Bank has a ton of branches in NYC as well, and they have a chequing plan (with a 1k$ balance to waive fees) that gives you covers ATM fees in the whole country which is super useful.

 There are so many Chase branches and ATMs.
 Several people have been told that Chase is pretty conservative when it comes to giving credit cards to "new Americans".
 You can, however, get a credit (yes, you heard me right, CREDIT) card with RBC Bank in the US if you are a Canadian citizen and have built a Canadian credit history.